marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ## Overview

 Every cybersecurity journey begins with a crucial first step: establishing a solid understanding of core security concepts.
-Just as a sturdy structure requires a strong foundation, a cybersecurity professional needs to understand these fundamental principles.
 That's why I've embarked on an exciting lab-building project designed to enhance practical skills through immersive, hands-on experiences.

-**Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, the founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
+**Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
 The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">Youtube</a> channel.

 This lab will provide an environment for the practical application of core security concepts, and because of this, I will also be installing Cisco Packet Tracer, which will serve as an additional resource for understanding key networking fundamentals.